Cristian, Sibiu

 Cristian (Grossau; Kereszténysziget) is a commune located in Sibiu County, Transylvania, Romania.
 It is composed of a single village, Cristian, located on the Cibin.
 The village was founded in 1223 by German settlers.

 Culture and recreation

-A medieval fortified church in Cristian was built in the 13th century (only the Romanesque tower survives; the main volume is from 1490s and is in Gothic style).
+A medieval fortified church in Cristian was built in the 13th century (only the Romanesque tower survives; the main volume is from the 1490s and is in Gothic style).
 It is surrounded by a wall with several towers.
 The church was declared a historic monument, as well an Orthodox church "Buna Vestire", built in 1790.
 There is a museum as well.